Houston Expunction Lawyers :: The Law Office of Matthew D. Sharp

 - If another person used your identity when they were arrested, leaving you with a criminal record.

 The expunction of an old arrest from your criminal record can relieve you of the social burdens imposed on you because of your record.
 Although expunction can have many benefits, the legal process of obtaining such an order is both tedious and strict.
-Should you wish to have an arrest expunged from your record, you should contact the Houston criminal defense attorneys at Sharp & Driver, Attorneys at Law.
+Should you wish to have an arrest expunged from your record, you should contact the Houston criminal defense attorneys at the Law Office of Matthew D. Sharp.

-The attorneys at Sharp & Driver will combine their years of legal experience with their knowledge of the Texas Criminal Justice System in order that you may avail yourself of the benefits of having your record expunged.
-For assistance with your expunction request, or in any other matters related to criminal defense law, remember that the staff at Sharp & Driver is always ready to personally attend to the details of your case.
+The attorneys at the Law Office of Matthew D. Sharp will combine their years of legal experience with their knowledge of the Texas Criminal Justice System in order that you may avail yourself of the benefits of having your record expunged.
+For assistance with your expunction request, or in any other matters related to criminal defense law, remember that the staff at The Law Office of Matthew D. Sharp is always ready to personally attend to the details of your case.